Geodefi/Portal-Eth/contracts/Portal/modules/Readme.md

 ### Elections on Which Validators to Exit

 While getting into the queue, caller can vote on a validator, increasing it's `poll`.
 If a validator is not specified, vote goes to `commonPoll`.
 It can be used for any validator to top-up the `EXIT_THRESHOLD` which is the threshold that can be set as percentage to decide the minimum gETH amount over beacon balance of the validator for withdrawal contract to call `requestExit` function from Portal to make operator to know that validator is selected for the exit and it should be exited as soon as possible.
-If a validator is called for exit but there is remaining votes in it, it is transferred to the commonPoll.
+If a validator is called for exit but there are remaining votes in it, it is transferred to the commonPoll.

-- Note that, elections are basically just stating a preferance, exit of the voted validator does not change the voter's priority in the queue.
+- Note that, elections are basically just stating a preference, exit of the voted validator does not change the voter's priority in the queue.

 ### Dequeue